of Contents]These articles are scanned and OCRed from old editions of the

 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

 design for a "Swiss Quad" antenna appeared in the September 1967 edition

 or a boom.
 I am not an antenna design guy, so I can't comment on its

 usefulness.
 No gain measurement was provided by the author.
 The article

 the U.S. at the time of the writing.
 A Google search for Swiss Quad

 .
 I could not locate an example of a computer-generated gain

 plot (radiation pattern) for the Swiss Quad, so if you know where one

 and can model it?
 BTW, the drawings are very well done a la patent artwork.